This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 - We do training with CWS Greensboro to get our volunteers certified and prepared to work with volunteers.
 Our Program Coordinator is trained by CWS to train volunteers directly.

 - In order to keep track of the tasks volunteers are doing, you should create a form to be filled out by volunteers and sent to the Program Coordinator.
 Your Program Coordinator can then use these forms as case notes, which should be sent to the refugee resettlement agency case manager on a weekly basis.
-You can see Guilford’s form in the appendix on page 40.
+You can see Guilford’s form in the appendix.

 Opportunities for Volunteers